 “I would not worry about that, blacksmith.
 You’ll be wet enough,” said Bigpig, grinning across at the other.

 They ate once.
 Smallpig, anchored by an arm around a rope where it entered a cleat, fed him with torn-off chunks of raw fish and a little water.
-It was a risky operation as the small boat bounced across the waves rather than cutting through them and heeled over sharply to gain progress from the wind.
-Yet Smallpig kept his position deftly and lost almost none of the fish, despite the spray that soaked him and his prisoner.
+It was a risky operation as the small boat bounced across the waves rather than cutting through them and heeled over tightly to gain progress from the wind.
+Yet Smallpig kept his position deftly, and lost almost none of the fish, despite the spray that soaked him and his prisoner.